About this blog

 The web’s most beautiful language

-CSS { In Real Life } is a blog about front end technologies, with a particular focus on CSS – which I consider to be the web’s most beautiful language.
-Not only is it the language that literally makes the web beautiful (consider how our web pages would look without it), I find it an absolute joy to write.
+CSS { In Real Life } started life in 2018 as a blog about front end technologies, with a particular focus on CSS – which I consider to be the web’s most beautiful language.
+Not only is it the language that literally makes the web beautiful (consider how our web pages would look without it), I find it an absolute joy to write!

 CSS is the language that made me fall in love with web development, and it’s still the language that fills me with the most excitement.
 Indeed, some of what it can do feels truly magical.
-This blog is a love letter to CSS, and the community it serves.
+Although my writing topics have diversified over the years, this blog is still in part a love letter to CSS, and the community it serves.

 The journey so far

 It’s also a place to jot down my thoughts (sometimes half-formed) and reactions to web tech topics, which can sometimes go beyond code.
-Although I aim for this site to be primarily a place for practical learning, I won’t apologise for occasionally venting my opinions.
+I won’t apologise for occasionally venting my opinions.
 It’s my blog, after all 😄

 What I love about working in this industry (and especially with CSS) is the community’s willingness to share knowledge and help and support each other.
-To this end, CSS { IRL } now has a blogroll, listing some of the blogs that have helped and influenced me, and which I love reading.
+To this end, CSS { IRL } has a blogroll, listing some of the blogs that have helped and influenced me, and which I love reading.
+(Updating it is on my “to do” list!)
 I hope you’ll discover some hidden gems on there too.

 Why “in real life”?